Create a map

 Anzahl_Kontrollen_gesamt, Anzahl_Kontrollen_bestanden

-In the Berlin hotel audit example (see screenshot), the following columns were selected:
+In the Berlin hotel audit example, the following columns were selected:

-• Gemeinde_name: district name to show in tooltips or labels.
+• Gemeinde_name: district name shown in tooltips or labels

-You can add or remove fields using the Add column dropdown.
+You can add or remove fields via the Add column dropdown menu.

-A map chart only uses the geometry column and one numeric column for coloring - but extra columns will show in the tooltip when users hover over shapes or points.
+A map visualization only uses the geometry column and a numeric column for coloring - additional columns are displayed as tooltips when users hover over shapes or points.

 3